greppetto/real-debrid-download-helper/README.md

 # real-debrid-download-helper

 NOTE: You must have a premium Real-Debrid subscription in order to use the API.
-A simple tool with a CLI to simplify the process of downloading torrents through Real-Debrid.
+A command line tool to simplify the process of downloading torrents through Real-Debrid.

 ## Features